I Heart Umami Chicken Bouillon

-Mushroom: Grind dry shiitake mushrooms in a high speed blender until they become fine powder (about 30-40 seconds).
-Allow the fine mushroom powder to settle in the jar for 2-3 minutes before opening the container.
+- Mushroom: Grind the dry shiitake mushrooms in a high speed blender until they become fine powder (about 30-40 seconds).
+Allow the fine mushroom powder mist to settle in the jar for 2-3 minutes before opening the container.

-Bake: Spread them out in one thin layer over the sheet pan.
+- Bake: Spread them out in one thin layer over a large sheet pan.
 Bake for 10 minutes, middle rack, then remove the sheet pan from the oven.
 Fluff the ingredients.
 Lower the temperature to 325 F (300 convection oven) and bake an additional 10 minutes.

-Storage: Store in an airtight container in the fridge for up to 1 month.
-Use it for soup/stock base or sprinkle it over meat, seafood to replace salt.
+- Storage: Store in an airtight container in the fridge for up to 4 weeks.
+For the most fragrant flavor, best finish within 2-3 weeks.
+Use it as soup/stock base or sprinkle it over meat, seafood, eggs, or vegetables to replace salt.

 Love my homemade healthy sauces/seasonings?
 Also check out my Easy Whole30 Gochujang, Thai No Peanut Peanut Sauce, Paleo Cashew Parmesan Cheese, and Paleo Coconut Condensed Milk.

 Hi hi!
 I’m loving all your recipes!
 Can this be stored in the freezer so it can last longer?

 Hi Catherine, thank you!
 They stay fresh in the fridge in a sealed container for up to 1 month.
 Freezer should be longer but it will be less fragrant. 🙂

 Made today for the first time.
 Had to used dried portobello as the store was out of dried shiitake.
 Tastes great, but next time I need to add more salt – the only ingredient I didn’t actually measure.
 And, I might up both onion and garlic.
 But, it’s good and I’ll really appreciate having this to help with quick, tasty, good-for-you meals.